LuckySikolia/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la -n is used to display current directory contents with long format, with user and groups IDs displayed numerically and hidden files mkdir /tmp/newdir is used to add a directory to another location mv /tmp/filename /tmp/seconddir/ is how to move a file from one place to another
+ls -la -n is used to display current directory contents with long format, with user and groups IDs displayed numerically and hidden files mkdir /tmp/newdir is used to add a directory to another location mv /tmp/filename /tmp/seconddir/ is how to move a file from one place to another rm /tmp/dirname/filename - to delete a file in a specific directory rmdir /tmp.dirname - to delete a directory